Nbruchi/fastapi-wms/README.md

 }
 ```

-### Access Protected Routes
+### Using the Token

-Once you have the JWT token, include it in the `Authorization` header for all protected endpoints:
+Include the JWT token in the `Authorization` header for accessing protected routes:

 ```bash
 GET /admin-dashboard